-This easy gluten free tuna pesto pasta is a fast pantry staple recipe that is family friendly, balanced and super simple to make!
+This easy tuna pasta recipe with pesto sauce is a fast pantry staple recipe that is family friendly, balanced and super simple to make!

-Here we are two months in and I can’t believe I’m still writing pantry staple recipes.
-But the truth is, I kinda have become really used to eating and cooking this way.
-Leaning HEAVILY on my pantry staples has just become a way of life, and it’s a great way to save money and time in the kitchen, too!
-Honestly, one of the best things I’ve learned in this whole Covid process is how to cook amazing healthy meals out of my pantry.
-So this easy gluten free tuna pesto pasta recipe was born solely out of what I had on hand but it quickly became a family favourite in my home.
+Pantry staples recipes are a lifesaver, whether you’re a busy mom, student on a budget, or just looking for something easy.
+Leaning HEAVILY on my pantry staples has just become part of my routine, and it’s a great way to save money and time in the kitchen, too!
+Honestly, one of the best things I’ve learned after having kids is how to cook amazing healthy meals out of my pantry.
+So this easy tuna pasta recipe was born solely out of what I had on hand, but it quickly became a family favourite in my home.

-This recipe is so simple and like I said, is basically made out of your pantry.
+This recipe is so simple and basically made out of your pantry.
 Here’s what you will need:

 Chickpea pasta – I love chickpea pasta because it’s rich in fibre and protein.
 But if you’re not gluten free, or you just don’t have chickpea pasta, just use regular whole grain pasta.
 I used a spaghetti but you can totally use penne, rigatoni, linguine or anything else you’ve got on hand.